port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 ```

 :::info
-Again, make sure to save the `LayerVersionArn` value, we will use it when deploying our Lambda function
+Again, make sure to save the `LayerVersionArn` value, you will use it to deploy your Lambda function
 :::

 ### Creating the Lambda function

-Now we can get to creating our Lambda function, the function is very basic and has specific comments where your actual execution runner logic should go.
+You can now create the Lambda function, the initial function is very basic and has specific comments where your actual execution runner logic should go.

 <details>
 <summary>Click here to see the function code</summary>